mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-source.md

 ./gradlew assemble
 ```

 This will take several minutes.
-You will be compiling the entierty of WhirlyGlobe-Maply into an AAR file.
+You will be compiling the entirety of WhirlyGlobe-Maply into an AAR file.
 In fact, there will be two AAR files--one in Debug mode and the other in Release mode.

 These AAR files will be located in: